primeharbor/pht-payer-invariants/README.md

 # pht-payer-invariants
-Security Invariants for your payer account
+Security Invariants for your payer account.

+This is the code for the blog post [Implementing Security Invariants in an AWS Management Account](https://chrisfarris.com/post/payer-invariants)

 ## What this does